- What is Forex?

 Forex Trading: Advantages and Disadvantages

-As with trading any investment market, there both advantages and disadvantages of forex trading.
+As with trading any investment market, there are both advantages and disadvantages of forex trading.

 Advantages of Forex Trading